Avoid sore chest muscles with your 4-step guide.

-When I was a kid growing up, the TV cops that ruled our airwaves included such sleuths as Kojak and Columbo.
+When I was a kid, the TV cops that ruled our airwaves included such sleuths as Kojak and Columbo.
 Want a mystery solving?
-It seemed there was no dastardly deed beyond their crime fighting and deductive abilities.
+It seemed there was no dastardly deed beyond their crime fighting abilities.

 An example: just because your training partner can perform the dip exercise without a twinge in their chest or shoulders, doesn't necessarily mean this proven chest builder is right for you.
 Perhaps the barbell bench press is a better fit for your requirements, or weighted press-ups from the floor?
 This is why turning exercise detective is so important if you want to continue training injury-free.